Kroc/pling-z80/docs/pling!.md

 In _Pling!_, data types are the lowest-level primitives that are typically implemented in machine code.
 How the data is stored and retrieved is highly machine-specific, however _Pling!_ programs don't ever deal with the implementation details directly.

-The type of a value is bound to it.
+The type of a word is bound to it.
 If you push a number to the data-stack you can not read it back as a function name.
 Whatever is pushed will always pop as the same type as it was before.

 ## Structures: